ology/techn.ology.net/blog/2022/01/15/text-to-guidonian-melodies/index.markdown

 The program accepts a number of command-line arguments, all of which have a default set (except for the "--file", which is undef).

-One of these is either the name of the scale to use, or a number for random intervals of half-steps.
+This is either the name of the scale to use, or a maximum number for random intervals of half-steps.
 So the next thing the program does is either get a list of seven random integer interval numbers OR compute the size of the intervals between scale degrees:

     if ($opts{rand}) {
         # Get random intervals